 RadListView exposes the

 itemWidth properties which can be used to explicitly define the size of the items.
 Note that these properties do not always work depending on the layout type currently used, as well as on the platform (Android or iOS).

 ListViewLinearLayout is done the following way in XML:

 Example 1: Setting ListViewLinearLayout on RadListView:

 itemWidthproperties thus making all items have fixed height.
 This improves the scrolling performance on iOS.

-ListViewGridLayout is done by declaring the
+ListViewGridLayout is done the following way in XML:

 spanCount property to a number will make the